calebsv19/fisiCs/src/Preprocessor/README.md

 # Preprocessor

-Macro handling and (soon) conditional/include logic live here.
-The directory gradually evolves into a full C99-style preprocessor that transforms the lexer’s raw token buffer before the parser sees it.
+Macro handling, conditional skipping, and include resolution live here.
+This is a full C99-style preprocessing stage that transforms the lexer’s raw token buffer before the parser sees it.

 ## Files